E-2C / D Hawkeye Airborne Early Warning Aircraft, United States of America

 A global positioning system and a Northrop Grumman (formerly Litton) AN / ASN-92 CAINS (carrier aircraft inertial navigation system) are the main components of the aircraft's navigation suite.
 The aircraft is also equipped with the AN / ASN-50 heading and attitude reference system, an AN/ARA-50 UHF automatic direction finder from Rockwell Collins, an AN / ASW-25B automatic carrier landing system and a Honeywell AN / APN-171(V) radar altimeter.

-The E-2C was originally fitted with two Allison T56-A-425 turboprop engines, but since the introduction of E-2C group I variants, T56A-427 engines rated at 3,800kW of output power have been fitted.
-With the new engines, the E-2C can cruise on station for more than four hours, up to 200 miles from base.
+The E-2C was originally fitted with two Allison T56-A-425 turboprop engines, but since the introduction of E-2C Group I variants, T56A-427 engines rated at 3,800kW of output power have been fitted.
+With the new engines, the E-2C can cruise on station for more than 4h, up to 200 miles from base.

 The first of the Hawkeye 2000 (HE2K) standard aircraft, was delivered in October 2001.
-21 aircraft were ordeed by the USN and the final production aircraft was delivered in September 2009.
+A total of 21 aircraft were ordered by the USN and the final production aircraft was delivered in September 2009.

 The Hawkeye 2000 made its first operational deployment in 2003 aboard USS Nimitz (CVN 68) in support of Operation Iraqi Freedom.
 Northrop Grumman is also upgrading a number of USN aircraft to Hawkeye 2000 configuration.